znoobe2024/resale-hdbuddy/Methodology.md

 My approach was to treat this project as both a technical experiment and a personal learning journey.
 I broke the problem into smaller parts:
 •	Login and access control to make the app professional.
 •	Resale Trend chart to visualize data directly from trend_data.csv.
+(Please refer to GitHub scripts on using Regression Model)
 •	Price Estimator using regression logic and ChatGPT to project prices.
+(Please refer to GitHub scripts on using predictions)
 •	Henry the Assistant powered by RAG, carefully tuned to balance token usage with useful retrieval.
 By combining these features, I ensured the app wasn’t just a chatbot — it became a full dashboard that demonstrates multiple AI concepts.